scad-js/scad-js/README.md

 bun run your-model.ts
 ```

-This will generate an OpenSCAD file that you can open and render.
+This will generate an OpenSCAD file that you can open and render, or directly generate an STL file.

 ## Documentation